-Bonsai [盆栽] is a Japanese art form that produces miniature trees.
-Its name literally means "tree in a tray" or "tree in a pot".
-In this article, we are going to talk a little about this Japanese art of growing miniature trees.
+Bonsai [盆栽] is a form of Japanese art that produces miniature trees.
+Its name literally means “tree in a tray” or “tree in a pot.”
+In this article, we will talk a little about this Japanese art of cultivating miniature trees.

-Bonsai trees are not genetically small, they are small because of their container, restriction of root growth and because of grafting.
-It also receives less fertilizer and nitrogen, and is watered moderately.
+Bonsai trees are not genetically small; they are small because of their container, root growth restriction, and grafting.
+They also receive less fertilizer and nitrogen, and are watered moderately.

-A bonsai needs to have other attributes than simply being in a shallow pot.
-The plant must be a miniature replica of a tree from nature.
-This art is also cultivated by other cultures such as Chinese Penzai or Viatnemite Hon Non Bo.
+A bonsai needs to have other attributes besides simply being in a shallow pot.
+The plant must be a replica of a miniature tree from nature.
+This art is also cultivated by other cultures such as Chinese Penzai or Vietnamese Hon Non Bo.

-It should simulate the growth patterns and effects of gravity on the branches, in addition to the time marks and general structure of the branches.
-Essentially it is a work of art produced by man through expert care.
+It should simulate the growth patterns and the effects of gravity on the branches, as well as the marks of time and the overall structure of the branches.
+Essentially, it is a work of art produced by humans through specialized care.

 What is the purpose of Bonsai?

-The purposes of bonsai are primarily contemplation for the viewer and the pleasant exercise of effort and ingenuity for the cultivator.
+The purposes of bonsai are mainly contemplation for the viewer and the enjoyable exercise of effort and ingenuity for the cultivator.

-In contrast to other plant growing practices, bonsai is not intended for the production of food or medicine.
-Instead, bonsai practice focuses on long-term cultivation and the formation of one or more small trees in a pot.
+In contrast to other plant cultivation practices, bonsai is not intended for the production of food or medicine.
+Instead, the practice of bonsai focuses on long-term cultivation and the shaping of one or more small trees in a pot.

-The practice of bonsai is sometimes confused with dwarfism, but dwarfism usually refers to the research, discovery, or breeding of plants that are permanent genetic miniatures of existing species.
+Sometimes, the practice of bonsai is confused with dwarfism, but dwarfism generally refers to the research, discovery, or creation of plants that are permanent genetic miniatures of existing species.

-Plant dwarfism often uses selective breeding or genetic engineering to create dwarf cultivars.
-Bonsai does not require genetically dwarf trees, but relies on growing small trees with regular stock and seeds.
+Plant dwarfism typically uses selective breeding or genetic engineering to create dwarf cultivars.
+Bonsai does not require genetically dwarf trees but relies on cultivating small trees from regular stock and seeds.

-Bonsai uses cultivation techniques such as pruning, root reduction, potting, defoliation and grafting to produce small trees that mimic the shape and style of full-size, mature trees.
+Bonsai uses cultivation techniques such as pruning, root reduction, potting, defoliation, and grafting to produce small trees that mimic the shape and style of mature, full-sized trees.

 What is the origin of Bonsai?

-This art has been practiced for over 1000 years and is associated with a broad set of rituals, techniques and terms.
-Despite the strong association between bonsai cultivation and Japanese culture, it was actually the Chinese who were the first to grow trees and shrubs in ceramic pots.
+This art has been practiced for over 1000 years and is associated with a broad set of rituals, techniques, and terms.
+Despite the strong association between bonsai cultivation and Japanese culture, it was actually the Chinese who were the first to cultivate trees and shrubs in ceramic pots.

-There is evidence that, as early as 200 AD, the Chinese were growing potted plants (better known as Penjing) as part of their gardening routine.
-The word Bonsai came from Chinese Penzai.
+There is evidence that as early as 200 A.D., the Chinese were cultivating potted plants (better known as Penjing) as a regular practice in their gardening activities.
+The word Bonsai is derived from the Chinese Penzai.

-The Japanese art of bonsai originated from Chinese practice starting in the 6th century, imperial embassy officials and Buddhist students from Japan visited and returned from mainland China.
-They brought back many Chinese ideas and goods, including container plants.
+The Japanese art of bonsai originated from the Chinese practice starting in the 6th century when officials from the imperial embassy and Buddhist students from Japan visited and returned from mainland China.
+They brought back many ideas and Chinese goods, including container plants.

-Over time, these container plantations began to appear in Japanese writing and representational art.
-In the medieval period, recognizable bonsai were depicted in hand scroll paintings such as the Ippen shonin eden (1299).
+Over time, these container plantings began to appear in Japanese writings and representative art.
+In the medieval period, recognizable bonsais were depicted in handscroll paintings such as the Ippen shonin eden (1299).

-A close relationship between Japan's Zen Buddhism and potted trees began to shape bonsai's reputation and aesthetic.
-During this period, Chinese Buddhist monks taught in monasteries in Japan.
+A close relationship between Zen Buddhism in Japan and potted trees began to shape the reputation and aesthetics of bonsai.
+During this period, Chinese Buddhist monks taught in Japanese monasteries.

-One of the monks' activities was to present to political leaders various miniature landscape arts as admirable achievements for men of taste and knowledge.
-Arrangements from this period included miniature figures in the Chinese fashion.
+One of the monks’ activities was to present various arts of miniature landscapes to political leaders as admirable achievements for men of good taste and knowledge.
+The arrangements from this period included miniature figures, in the Chinese style.

 The history of Bonsai in Japan